Romania Film Tax Incentives: A Producer's Guide to the OFIC 30% Cash Rebate

 The Cultural Eligibility Test in Practice

-The CNC cultural framework rewards Romanian or European language dialogue, Romanian or EU citizens in key creative and HOD roles, Romanian shooting locations, Romanian heritage themes and Romanian post-prod.
+The OFIC cultural framework rewards Romanian or European language dialogue, Romanian or EU citizens in key creative and HOD roles, Romanian shooting locations, Romanian heritage themes and Romanian post-prod.
 Most global shoots clear the baseline eligibility given they shoot meaningful days in Romania and use Romanian heads of department alongside imported keys.
-The cultural top-up that lifts the rebates to an effective 45% is tougher and tends to favour Europe-anchored stories or co-productions.
-If your script is set fully outside Europe with a fully non-EU cast, focus on the headline 35% and treat the top-up as upside.
+Clearing the cultural test is a pass/fail requirement for the 30% rebate rather than a rate booster; where projects add real value is by structuring as a European co-production, which can lift the combined aid intensity toward the 60% ceiling for cross-border EU projects.
+If your script is set fully outside Europe with a fully non-EU cast, focus on the headline 30% and treat co-production stacking as upside.

 ACT 04